 The more I read, the more upset and angry I found myself getting.

-Comment after comment was bashing Apple, their “entitled audacity” in creating such a “gimmicky product” and the author himself for being a “fan boy” of this new product offering and more so, Apple itself.
+Comment after comment was bashing Apple, their “entitled audacity” in creating such a “gimmicky product”.
+Even the author himself for being a “fan boy” of this new product offering and more so, Apple itself.
 Some comments were clearly posted by the obtuse but most comments were just plain mean.
 The level of bitterness and smart-assness (I made that up) that people felt okay in posting surprised and shocked me.

 I had to say something.
 So I did, I was just tired of what I felt was online bullying.